ahmednr123/deadlock/README.md

 ### System Recovered
 ![System Recovered](screenshots/main_9.png)

->
-> The code was written in 3 days, cut me some slack!
+> The code was written in 3 days, so cut me some slack!
->